Academic Policies and Procedures

 History Core courses therefore both contribute to raising students into informed, thoughtful, and active modern citizens, and provide them with effective, useful skill sets for any career field.

-Students with AP credit in European and/or World History or IB credit in Europe/Islamic World and/or Twentieth Century/Regional Topics fulfill the core requirement differently.
-See Advanced Credit section of this Bulletin for full information.
+Students with advanced credit (e.g., AP or IB credit) in History may be able to fulfill the core requirement differently.
+See the Advanced Credit section of this Bulletin for full information.

 Social Science